-The Board of Directors is currently composed of eleven directors.
-The Board of Directors held nine meetings during 2016.
-Each director attended at least 89% of the meetings of the Board and its committees on which he or she served that were held during the period for which he or she served as a director or committee member, as applicable, during 2016.
-All directors then serving on the Board attended the 2016 Annual Meeting in accordance with the Company's policy that all directors attend the Annual Meeting.
+The Board of Directors is currently composed of twelve directors, including the eleven directors nominated for re-election and Marjorie Magner, our current Chairman, who is retiring from the Board at the 2018 Annual Meeting in order to devote more time to philanthropic activities.
+The Board of Directors held twelve meetings during 2017.
+Each director attended at least 94% of the meetings of the Board and its committees on which he or she served that were held during the period for which he or she served as a director or committee member, as applicable, during 2017.
+All directors then serving on the Board attended the 2017 Annual Meeting in accordance with the Company's policy that all directors attend the Annual Meeting.

-Nominees elected to our Board at the 2017 Annual Meeting will serve one-year terms expiring at the Company's 2018 Annual Meeting of Shareholders.
-The Board, upon the recommendation of its Nominating and Public Responsibility Committee, has nominated the following individuals: Jennifer Dulski, Howard D. Elias, Lidia Fonseca, Jill Greenthal, Marjorie Magner, Gracia C. Martore, Scott K. McCune, Henry W. McGee, Susan Ness, Bruce P. Nolop and Neal Shapiro.
+Nominees elected to our Board at the 2018 Annual Meeting will serve one-year terms expiring at the Company's 2019 Annual Meeting of Shareholders.
+The Board, upon the recommendation of its Nominating and Public Responsibility Committee, has nominated the following individuals: Gina L. Bianchini, Howard D. Elias, Stuart J. Epstein, Lidia Fonseca, David T. Lougee, Scott K. McCune, Henry W. McGee, Susan Ness, Bruce P. Nolop, Neal Shapiro and Melinda C. Witmer.
 The Board believes that each of the nominees will be available and able to serve as a director.
 If any nominee becomes unable or unwilling to serve, the Board may do one of three things: recommend a substitute nominee, reduce the number of directors to eliminate the vacancy, or fill the vacancy later.
 The shares represented by all valid proxies may be voted for the election of a substitute if one is nominated.

 The Company's By-laws provide that director nominees are elected by the vote of a majority of the votes cast with respect to the director at the meeting, unless the number of nominees exceeds the number of directors to be elected, in which case directors shall be elected by the vote of a plurality of the shares present and entitled to vote at the meeting.
-At the 2017 Annual Meeting, the number of nominees equals the number of directors to be elected so the majority vote standard shall apply.
+At the 2018 Annual Meeting, the majority vote standard will apply.
 If an incumbent nominee does not receive an affirmative majority of the votes cast, he or she is required to submit a letter of resignation to the Board's Nominating and Public Responsibility Committee, which would recommend to the Board the action to be taken with respect to the letter of resignation.
 The Board is required to act on the Committee's recommendation and publicly disclose its decision and its rationale within 90 days after the election results are certified.